azoth-lang/azoth.language.reference/src/with-expression.md

 If the type defines an `exit_normally(self)` method it will be called when the with block exits normally.
 If it defines an `exit_errored[T](self, error: T)` method it will be called when the with block is exited via an exception.
-If the type has a destructor it will be called after the exit method whenever the block exits.
+If the type has a drop method it will be called after the exit method whenever the block exits.

 **TODO:** is this the best way to do this?
 Perhaps they should be overloads of a `with` operator?

 **TODO:** what about handling different kinds of error types?
 Overloads of exit_errored?

-**TODO:** maybe destructors should support parameters and be used instead?
+**TODO:** maybe drop methods should support parameters and be used instead?

 ## Use Cases